Smiling couple in a red car showing a phone with auto insurance quote options, with a mother and daughter walking near the beach in the background.

 Does full coverage pay for mechanical problems?

-Generally no. Auto insurance usually does not pay for engine failure, worn brakes, transmission problems, routine maintenance, or normal wear and tear.
+Generally no. Auto insurance usually does not pay for engine failure, worn brakes, transmission problems, routine maintenance or normal wear and tear.

 Does full coverage include rental reimbursement?